South Bulletin 97, 9 February 2017

 Enhancing South-South Cooperation in Climate Change and SDGs

 The South Centre participated in the High Level Forum on South-South Cooperation in Climate Change held during the United Nations Framework Convention on Climate Change’s Twenty-Second Conference of the Parties (UNFCCC COP22) on 14 November 2016 in Marrakech.
-The forum was organised by the United Nations Education Programme (UNEP).
+The forum was organised by the United Nations Environment Programme (UNEP).
 Below is the intervention made by the Centre’s Deputy Executive Director Vicente Paolo Yu during the event.

 By Vicente Paolo Yu